JKirchartz/jkirchartz.github.com/_drafts/ember_tricks.md

-if you want to log all the data in an ember controller, try this
+If you want to log all the data in an ember controller, try this

       logControllerData: Ember.computed('controller.[]', function() {
         console.log(this.get('controller'));